jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 kaboom();
 ```

 Now we can set the stage for our own game.
-First, we'll make the game background black and fix the game's screen size by altering [the Kaboom intialization](https://kaboomjs.com/#kaboom).
-Change the last line of your code to resemble the following:
+First, we'll make the game background black and fix the game's screen size by altering the [Kaboom context initialization](https://kaboomjs.com/#kaboom).
+Change the line `kaboom();` to resemble the following:

 ```javascript
 // initialize context